Homework I

 Result and feedback

-After your work has been checked and graded, you will see the result and feedback on Moodle (visible from your gradebook only!).
+After your work has been checked and graded, you will see the result and feedback on Moodle (visible from the course gradebook!).
 If everything was well done, feedback may be absent.

 Fixing your homework